wqking/metapp/doc/tutorial/tutorial_metaclass.md

 const metapp::MetaClass * metaClass = metaType->getMetaClass();
 ```

-Declare an instace of TmClass, we will use the field meta data to access its member data.
+Declare an instance of TmClass, we will use the field meta data to access its member data.

 ```c++
 TmClass obj;